mayankkumar37362-spec/ecommerce-sales-operations-analytics-dashboard/README.md

 E-commerce companies process thousands of transactions every month.
 However, raw transactional data alone does not provide meaningful insights for business decision-making.

-Business teams need answers to questions such as:
+Business stakeholders need answers to questions such as:

 - Which states and product categories generate the highest revenue?
 - How do revenue and order volumes change over time?
 - Which payment methods are most preferred by customers?
 - How efficient is the delivery process?
 - What percentage of orders are delivered late?
-- How satisfied are customers based on review ratings?
+- How satisfied are customers based on customer reviews?

 This project addresses these challenges by creating an interactive dashboard that enables data-driven decision-making.